 Brian Killough (NASA) suggested that WGCapD might look at direct engagement of development banks.
 Ivan Petiteville (ESA) noted the role of the World Bank in the Recovery Observatory project.
 He questioned whether a project-based or strategic top-down approach would be optimal for CEOS.
 Mark Dowell (EC/JRC) noted that the CGMS relationship is also a key partnership for CEOS, as well as in situ data providers.

 Stephen noted the difficulty of establishing a high-level agreement between CEOS and (for example) the World Bank.
 CEOS could look to GEO to establish a modus operandi for development bank participation in the EO programmes addressing grand challenges.
 He noted the possibility of a more structured relationship with commercial providers as well.
+He also noted that agreements with in situ data providers would be more difficult to establish.

-Osamu Ochai (GEOSEC) noted that the World Bank is a GEO Participating Organisation, and that Barbara Ryan has been working on relationships with development banks, including inviting them to GEO Plenary, and also working on cataloguing their EO activities in order to identify opportunities.
+Osamu Ochiai (GEOSEC) noted that the World Bank is a GEO Participating Organisation, and that Barbara Ryan has been working on relationships with development banks, including inviting them to GEO Plenary, and also working on cataloguing their EO activities in order to identify opportunities.
 Stephen noted that within the development banks there is often poor communication, and so relationships often need to be formed from the bottom up via initiatives, rather than top-down.
-He also noted that the World Bank has shown interest in engaging with GEO.
+He also noted that the World Bank has shown interest in engaging with GEO, for instance in urban-related matters.

 Steve Volz (NOAA) noted that some coordination on principles of engagement and communication might help streamline the process, and help CEOS initiatives learn over time and improve interactions.
 Stephen agreed that this would be helpful.